PJMantoss/speed-typing-game/README.md

 Speed Typing Game let's you know how fast you type.
-It's build with React Functional components and styled with CSS.
-The following React Hooks were used:
+It's build with React Functional components and Hooks and styled with CSS.
+The React Hooks used are as follows:

 useState() - For state management